 Tossing out your to-do list might sound like a radical idea but when caring for an infant, simply changing out of your pajamas is an achievement.
 On parental leave, free yourself of any pressure to get things done.

-I met a local mum at playgroup and we instantly clicked.
-She was there as an occasional volunteer — her kids were approaching the end of primary school while my son was still in nappies — and I would gravitate towards her to share a coffee and a chat.
+I met a local mother at playgroup and we instantly clicked.
+She was there as an occasional volunteer — her kids were approaching the end of primary school while my child was still in nappies — and I would gravitate towards her to share a coffee and a chat.
 Her conversation struck a chord, her advice was always sound, and her hilarious stories and wicked laugh cut through the monotony of my parental leave.
 She was driven and ambitious and unapologetic about being a working parent.

 Then one day, she said something that didn’t resonate: “When I was on parental leave,” she reminisced, “I threw out my to-do list.”

 My sleep-deprived brain couldn’t make sense of what I’d heard.
 This comment just didn’t fit with the focused, organized, on-the-go working parent I’d come to know.
 Throw out your to-do list?
 I thought.
 How on earth did you stay organized under the tidal wave of household tasks and other responsibilities that hit after a new baby arrives?